Hades II spent the better part of six months as a Nintendo Switch 2 console exclusive. That changes next month.

 What PS5 and Xbox players are actually getting

 This isn't a barebones port.
-The console release will include all post-launch patches that have already shipped on PC and Switch 2 since the game's original September 25, 2025 launch.
-That means players on PlayStation and Xbox are starting with the most updated build of the game, not the version that shipped on day one.
+The console release includes every post-launch patch that's already shipped on PC and Switch 2 since the game's original September 25, 2025 launch.
+PlayStation and Xbox players are starting with the most current build of the game, not the version that shipped six months ago.

 Boon selection in Hades II

 Supergiant also confirmed that some "bonus content" will be included, though the studio hasn't shared specifics on what that actually means.
-Whether it's cosmetics, a new story beat, or something else entirely is still unknown.
+Whether it's cosmetics, a new story beat, or something else entirely remains unclear.

-The road to this point started back in December 2022, when Hades II was announced at The Game Awards as a direct sequel to the original Hades, a game that swept through Game of the Year conversations in 2020.
-The original launched in September 2020 after a December 2018 Early Access debut on PC.
+The road to this point started back in December 2022, when Hades II was announced at The Game Awards as a direct sequel to the original Hades, a game that dominated Game of the Year conversations in 2020.
+The original launched in September 2020 after spending nearly two years in PC Early Access starting in December 2018.

-The sequel followed a similar path, spending time in PC Early Access before hitting v1.0.
-When it launched on September 25, 2025, it did so as a timed console exclusive on Nintendo Switch 2, a deal that's now run its course.
+The sequel followed a similar trajectory, spending time in PC Early Access before hitting v1.0.
+When it launched on September 25, 2025, it did so as a timed console exclusive on Nintendo Switch 2.
+That exclusivity window is now closing.

 Hades II title screen